It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Following a series of public consultations conducted by MAS over a three-year period, the Banking Act 2020 came into operation on February 14, 2020.
 The amendments include, among other things, the removal of the Domestic Banking Unit (DBU) and Asian Currency Unit (ACU) divide, consolidation of the regulatory framework of merchant banks, expansion of the grounds for revoking bank licenses and strengthening oversight of banks’ outsourcing arrangements.
 Newly granted digital banking licenses under foreign ownership apply only to wholesale transactions.

-There are no trading restrictions on foreign-owned stockbrokers.
+Singapore has no trading restrictions on foreign-owned stockbrokers.
 There is no cap on the aggregate investment by foreigners regarding the paid-up capital of dealers that are members of the SGX.
 Direct registration of foreign mutual funds is allowed provided MAS approves the prospectus and the fund.
-The U.S. Singapore FTA (USSFTA) relaxed conditions foreign asset managers must meet in order to offer products under the government-managed compulsory pension fund (Central Provident Fund Investment Scheme).
+The U.S. Singapore FTA (USSFTA) relaxed conditions foreign asset managers must adhere to offer products under the government-managed compulsory pension fund (Central Provident Fund Investment Scheme).

 Foreign Exchange Controls